Skip to main content

 Oregon’s financial responsibility law sets minimum liability coverage requirements.
 See ORS 806.070 and Oregon’s consumer insurance guidance at the Oregon Division of Financial Regulation (DFR).

 Minimum limits are often too low for moderate or serious injuries, which is why policy-limit analysis should happen early.
+If the disclosed limit appears to cap the claim, our related article explains how to evaluate whether policy limits are the real ceiling.

 Personal Injury Protection (PIP)